Contrib / Tables¶

 Add, update columns¶

-Use c.col("column name")
+Use c.col("column name") to reference column values.

 from convtools import conversion as c